-A Wise Business Account offers fast transfers, far lower fees, a huge number of currencies and some helpful tools like providing the ability get paid by providing local bank details in 10 currencies and excellent user interfaces for expense and card management.
+A Wise Business Account offers fast transfers, low fees, a huge number of currencies, and some helpful tools like providing the ability to get paid by providing local bank details in 10 currencies and excellent user interfaces for expense and card management.

 Disclosure: This post contains affiliate links, which may save you and do not cost any more.
 For more information, see my about here.